 In 2004 Presidential Election we handled (FPJPM) Fernando Poe Jr For President Movement I was one of the Deputy Regional Coordinator for Region 6 covering Negros and Panay.
 We had our training in Manila and visited the FPJ studio and there I was able to meet Sen. Maceda again, He was my father's Law professor in FEU.
 We also handled Sen. Jamby Madrigal.
 But I did run as an independent candidate for city councilor and I did not make it again.
 Following in the foot step of a great man in history Abraham Lincoln ha ha ha.
 Failure did not stop him, persevered and destiny came to his aide in time becoming one of the greatest President of America.

 2007 came I was able to join the PDP LABAN slate here in Iloilo under former Mayor Mansueto Malabor.
 This time around I was in a group.
 Hoping that being in a group would give me a better chance.
 I did learned and meet many leaders in the Barangays but in the end its still the one who carries the bigger bag that counts.
 And politics is indeed about families, and support systems and oiled political machinery.
 Knowing the big clans in the area is a big advantage.
 In my case I am quite displaced from my next of kins.
 My father is from Dagupan, Pangasinan my mother is from Panitan, Capiz.
 I can say I am out of my base.
 The larger the tribe the larger the influence and network.
 Family does count in politics.

 In 2010 Presidential Election .
 I was quite hesitant to run as a candidate cause we recently opened a restaurant business and it needs to be looked up to.
 We opened in January of that year.

-But in a way I still filed my candidacy again as Iloilo city councilor just so my name will not be out of circulation ha ha ha.
-For It said running to public office is the least expensive form of marketing.
+But in a way I still filled my candidacy again as Iloilo city councilor just so my name will not be out of circulation ha ha ha.
+For It said running into public office is the cheapest form of marketing.

 — with Dan Cartagena.